-1. In the opinion of the directors of LandMark White Limited ('the Company'):

-- Directors' report, set out on pages 15 to 21, are in accordance with the Corporations Act 2001, including: - (i) Giving a true and fair view of the financial position of the Company and the Consolidated Entity as at 30 June 2015 and of its performance, for the financial year ended on that date; and - (ii) Complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) The financial report also complies with International Financial Reporting Standards as discussed in Note 1(a);

-(c) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable

-2. The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2015.
+- 1. In the opinion of the directors of LandMark White Limited ('the Company'): - (a) the financial statements and notes set out on pages 26 to 59 and the remuneration disclosures of the Remuneration report in the Directors' report, set out on pages 15 to 21, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company and the Consolidated Entity as at 30 June 2016 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial report also complies with International Financial Reporting Standards as discussed in Note 1(a); - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable - 2.
+The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2016.